greendog99/greendog-rails-template/README.md

 `rails new appname -m /tmp/greendog-rails-template/template.rb`

-Enjoy.
+Start the rails server with `rails s` and browse to `http://localhost/demos/text` and `http://localhost/demos/grid`.

 ## To Do

-* Add a default application_helper.rb
 * Add capistrano
-* Add base styles for flashes, buttons, etc
+* Add base styles for tables and forms
 * Optionally (based on user interrogation) set up features like devise, paperclip, etc

 ## See Also